Enhancing Productivity with SQL Management Studio Shortcuts

 Ctrl + Space

-- Why It’s Useful: Saves time by auto-completing your code and reducing typos.
+- Why It’s Useful: Trigger IntelliSense to autocomplete SQL commands, saving time and reducing typos.

 - Shortcut: